 During the walk test phase of our benchmark in Australia a firmware issue was experienced on the smartphones resulting in Telstra and Vodafone being unable to take advantage of carrier aggregation (CA).
 Therefore the walktest results are lower than anticipated, but reliability results were not affected.
 Due to the high performance levels of both these networks approximately two points were lost which did not impact the overall ranking.

 (In order to avoid possible misunderstandings we have made minor revisions and clarifications compared to the original version of this website.
 The topics in question result from the firmware issue on the smartphones used for the walktests in the Telstra and Vodafone networks which are described above.)

 OPTUS LEADS THE FIELD IN THE DATA TESTS CONDUCTED IN SMALLER TOWNS

-This picture now almost becomes familiar: As in the voice discipline and as in the city walktests, Optus also achieves the best score in the data drivetests conducted in smaller Australian towns.
+This picture now almost becomes familiar: As in the voice discipline, Optus also achieves the best score in the data drivetests conducted in smaller Australian towns.
 This is valid for practically all data services.
 Telstra follows at a small distance, and Vodafone at a more pronounced one.